Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: On Sufficiency of Sequential-Move Occupancy States

 By Lemma \ref{lem:reward} along with Equation (\ref{eq:thmsufficiencycondition:3}), one can substitute $\pmb{r}(\iota_\tau, a_\tau)$ by $r(s_\tau, a_\tau)$ in the right-hand side of Equation (\ref{eq:thmsufficiencycondition:5}), \ie

 The right-hand side of Equation (\ref{eq:thmsufficiencycondition:6}) describes the optimal value at sequential occupancy state $s_\tau$, \ie

-Consequently, the statement holds for every sequential horizon $\tau\in \mathbb{N}_{\leq \ell'-1}$ .
+Consequently, the statement holds for every sequential point in time $\tau\in \mathbb{N}_{\leq \ell'-1}$ .
 The statement further holds for sequential decentralized partially observable Markov decision process $M$ by Lemma \ref{lem:equivalence:sequential}, \ie an optimal sequential joint policy for $\pmb{M}$ is also an optimal sequential joint policy for $M$. \end{proof}